colabottles/toddl/posts/an-event-apart-boston-2019.md

 Localization was brought to my attention and the fact that not everyone is from North America (United States) and reading what I create.
 Localization is important, let's make it so.
 Though at work we are not used outside of the United States, we probably wouldn't use localization but should anyhow.
 Mina talked about adjusting design, illustration and photos to a different country or culture by using her examples of her work at Slack.

 Val Head followed with making motion inclusive.
 I always enjoy the animation parts of the conference, especially when Val speaks.
 The energy and the enthusiasm is contagious.
-Her talking points being we shouldn't be using unnecessary animations, subtilty in animation (opacity, colors, movement), triggering motion in GIFs and video, and using <span class="pre">prefers-reduced-motion</span>.
+Her talking points being we shouldn't be using unnecessary animations, subtilty in animation (opacity, colors, movement), triggering motion in GIFs and video, and using `prefers-reduced-motion`.

 Val spoke about which types of motion can be triggers for people with disabilities.
 Now I haven't used motion much in the projects I have worked on, but intend to and this talk was just what I needed.
 I suffer from migraines, so when I am on the computer and must be (whether working at the office or otherwise) some animation can be hard on the eyes, so I had to take that into consideration for persons with more thatn just a migraine.

 Eric Meyer then spoke about CSS generated content.
 This was one of my cringe moments, but more on that later.
 I called this block the "Technical Triad of Terrific" because the next three speakers I follow closely and anything they share or write up on CSS, Grid Layout, and web.

-Eric talked about the possibilities when using the pseudo-elements <span class="pre">::before</span> and <span class="pre">::after</span> for styling and minimalising the clutter in your HTML markup.
+Eric talked about the possibilities when using the pseudo-elements `::before` and `::after` for styling and minimalising the clutter in your HTML markup.
 Then how pull quotes are &ldquo;mismanaged&rdquo; and that's when I had my cringe moment.
 I thought I had borrowed a cool pull quoe design in a blockquote from a site then tailored it even better but nay.
 I say nay.

 I will also say, as I get older, and as I go to these conferences, I get tired easily which is why I like to get up during the intermissions and walk around and mingle.
 I dozed off during Eric's talk for an embarassing amount of time.
 Something that I still feel horrible about because his technical talks are some of the best I have heard no matter what the topic.
 So I suffer from embarassment and remorse over that.
 A good reminder to get more sleep during conferences.